Peak in demolitions and confiscations amidst increasing denial of the right to justice

-This year’s acceleration in demolitions and seizures has taken place amidst the increasing use of legislation that limits the ability of affected families and communities to challenge the targeting of their homes and sources of livelihood in Israeli courts.
+The acceleration in demolitions and seizures in 2020 took place amidst the increasing use of legislation that limits the ability of affected families and communities to challenge the targeting of their homes and sources of livelihood in Israeli courts.
 In Area C, new military orders have enabled the Israeli authorities to circumvent the procedures enshrined in the planning legislation and execute the demolitions/seizures without, or with very short, prior notice.
 In East Jerusalem, the new legislation narrowed the courts’ discretion to postpone demolitions and enabled the municipality to exert harder pressure on Palestinians to self-demolish their homes built without permits.

-The humanitarian impact of home demolitions has been exacerbated in recent months by the challenges they pose on those trying to adhere to COVID-19 safely guidelines and for infected persons who need to isolate.
+The humanitarian impact of home demolitions has been exacerbated by the challenges they pose on those trying to adhere to COVID-19 safely guidelines and for infected persons who need to isolate.

 The destruction of property in an occupied territory is prohibited under the Fourth Geneva Convention, except where such destruction is rendered absolutely necessary by military operations.
 The destruction or confiscation of property commonly also results in the infringement of a range of human rights, including the right to an adequate standard of living.
 Finally, under international human rights law, “everyone shall be entitled to a fair and public hearing by a competent, independent and impartial tribunal established by law”.

 As reiterated numerous times by UN officials, the Israeli authorities must abide by its obligations under international law and immediately halt the demolition and seizure of Palestinian property, as well remove obstacles impeding the right of Palestinians to be heard in court.